Kibibibit/UR5e_Env/README.md

 #### Destroying the container
 If you need to rebuild the container, you should run `./docker-delete.sh`, which will wipe the container and require a rebuild to use again.
 You shouldn't have to do this very often.

+### Playing Connect4 Package for UR5e Cobot
+#### Setup
+1. The board is found in `/workspace/src/par_pkg/objects` under the filename `0.png`.
+Ensure that the board is printed on **A3 paper** with a **margin width of 0**.

+2. Secure board on a table to ensure movement cannot occur during gameplay

+3. Start docker environment and attach to it

+4. Ensure the workspace is built using the command `build_workspace`

+4. Start up UR5e and Moveit drivers

+5. Move arm directly above board with camera facing down.
+The best position is with camera having a birds eye view of the top row with the **Human Drop Zone** and **Robot Piece**.
+This can be achieved directly using the teach pendant or using the shell script `waypoint_move.sh` under `~/workspace/testing_scripts` <br><br>**Note: waypoint_move.sh requires arguments of position x, y, z and roation of the end effector which are all floats.** This can be ran as `./waypoint_move.sh <X> <Y> <Z> <rotation>` an example of this would be `./waypoint_move.sh -0.5 0 0.2 0`
+6. Launch Find Object 2D using the command `find_object_2d` and ensure that the detecting the board object (will state that object is detected in the console)

+7. Launch the Connect4 program by running the command `ros2 launch par_pkg par_pkg.launch.py`
+9. The node is up and ready when the console says it ahs found the grid and is waiting for the human piece

+#### Playing
+*This has been designed to play with game pieces made with 2x2 lego blocks that have been stacked to 2 blocks each game piece.
+25 pieces per player is a suitable amount to play the game.*
+1. To start playing place a block in one colour at the top of the column in the **Human Drop Zone** where you would like the piece to fall to
+2. If the robot has detected the piece it will confirm in the console and display a three second countdown to start its process of moving the block
+3. The robot will move the block to where it would fall to in a regular connect4 board
+4. After this the console will say it is waiting for a robot piece.
+Place a game piece in the grid square labeled **Robot Piece**
+5. The arm upon recognition should grab the piece and move it to the AI's corresponding response.
+Execution is complete when the console is asking for the players turn.
+6. Repeat steps 1-5 until someone wins in connect 4

+#### Known Issues
+- Robot is known to come across issues with precision to the the players piece and appears to stop on a randomly while moving the robots piece on a rare instance.
+The robot is able to mostly recover and still play the game.

+- Issues also arise where it rarely has detected a piece in the wrong grid square when attempting, making the current state of the game incorrect.
+Game is able to continue, just with the player's piece in the wrong spot.

+- Universal robots has a known bug where the connection to the PC will drop if no action is sent to the robot, which will stop the robots ability to move its arm.
+Restarting the connection on the pendant most of the time will fix this issue, however sometimes drivers have to be restarted.

+- Moveit driver is also known to timeout and refuse any commands, in which case it may be needed to restart the stack

+- Camera has a black spot on the depth sensor where it cannot see anything in that spot, possibly attributed to realsense driver reading the  stereo camera as mono.
+Move board to ensure that all grid squares are visible, viewing the image in rviz under the topic `/camera_image` can help achieve this.

 ## Credits
 - Sam Griffiths (RMIT)